Alfred Aaron de Pass

-In 1867, Alfred de Pass was taken to England.
-He was educated in Ramsgate, in Gothenburg, and at the Royal School of Mines.
-He lived in the Colony of Natal in 1879–84, where he introduced a valuable strain of sugar that was disease-resistant.
+In 1867, Alfred de Pass was taken to England by his father.
+He was educated in Ramsgate, in Gottingen Germany, and at the Royal School of Mines.
+He lived in the Colony of Natal in 1879–84, where his father Daniel had a sugar estate and introduced a valuable strain of sugar that was disease-resistant, in several histories of South Africa it is noted that Daniel de Pass saved the sugar industry in the Cape through his inventive approach with mechanising production as well as the introduction of the 'Uba' variety of sugar which his son Alfred helped with but did not initiate (family information).